SIP Connector

 Webhooks are most commonly used to notify customers when a session's recording is ready for download.
 After a session ends, the system processes the recording by mixing audio and video from all participants into a single file.
 Once the mixed recording is ready, the system sends a notification via the registered webhook, allowing customers to download the complete recording without manually checking for updates.

-You can use webhook to map inbound calls, route outbound calls, and get notified by canceled calls from LiveSwitch SIP Connector.
+You can use a webhook to map inbound calls, route outbound calls, and get notified by canceled calls from LiveSwitch SIP Connector.

 Map Inbound Calls Dynamically